 On the 11th of January 2010, the faculty/staff of the Staley School of Leadership Studies move into the new Leadership Studies Building!
 It is a joyous day!

 We appreciate the vision and leadership it took to create such a program at Kansas State University.
-A more detailed history is available here.
+Read a more detailed history.